dkitley1975/movie-quiz/README.md

 - **HTML** - No errors or warnings were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdkitley1975.github.io%2Fmovie-quiz%2Findex.html)
 - **CSS** -  No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fdkitley1975.github.io%2Fmovie-quiz&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
 - **Javascript** - No errors or warnings are shown when adding the code to this site. [(JSHint.com) validator](https://jshint.com/)

 ### Unfixed Bugs

+- Iphone display.
   Whilst testing within the developer tools within the web browsers no issues were identified visually, but whilst testing on an iphone the address bar and navigation bar on Safari and Chrome interfered with the margins and the centralisation of the container.
 This didn't replicate in Edge or Firefox.
 I reached out for Tutor support to help resolve this issue and unfortunately the issue was unable to be fixed, at this time.

+  It was noted if the user scrolls the page both these bars are removed by the device.

-I did increase the margin and padding to help reduce the problem, whilst ensuring the content fit within the screen.
+  I did increase the margin and padding to help reduce the overlap, whilst ensuring the content fit within the screen.

-It is noticed that if the user adds the bookmark to the home screen when the web page is opened the toolbars are hidden by request and the page is centralized and has no issues.
+  It is also noticed that if the user adds the bookmark to the home screen when the web page is opened the toolbars are hidden by request of the webmanifest and the page is centralized and has no issues.

+- ios button styling.
-An additional issue is the ios button styling, which I haven't as yet been able to style in the way I would like.
+  An additional issue is the ios button styling for the select button, which I haven't as yet been able to style in the way I would like, this is noted within the [Features Left to Implement](#features-left-to-implement).

 ## Deployment